Join the Greater Good “Policy Hackathons”

 -

-Ecosystem of Civic Participation
+Building an Ecosystem of Civic Participation

 There is in fact a growing nationwide ecosystem of civic participation and democracy organizations.
 There are several efforts by pollsters and political organizers to get Americans talking across ideological and cultural divides about their own perspectives and perhaps even understanding those of others.
-What we hope the Greater Good Initiative can do is to get people not simply talking but, more so, working together to find solutions.
+What we hope the Greater Good Initiative can do is to get people not simply talking but, even more so, working together to find solutions.